t4rik/Captain-elementary/README.md

-Captain icons for elementary OS.
+"Captain" icon theme for elementary OS and Ubuntu based desktops